PyFstat/PyFstat/joss-paper/paper.md

 of interesting parameter-space regions and for the long-duration transient case.

-`PyFstat` was first introduced in @Ashton:2018ure which remains the main reference for the MCMC-based analysis implemented in the package.
+`PyFstat` was first introduced in @Ashton:2018ure, which remains the main reference for the MCMC-based analysis implemented in the package.
 The extension to transient signals, which uses `PyCUDA` [@Kloeckner:2012pyc] for speedup, is discussed in detail in @Keitel:2018pxz, and the glitch-robust search approaches in @Ashton:2018qth.

-Additional helper classes, utility functions and internals are included for handling the common Short Fourier Transform (SFT) data format for LIGO data, simulating artificial data with noise and signals in them, and plotting results and diagnostics.
+Additional helper classes, utility functions, and internals are included for handling the common Short Fourier Transform (SFT) data format for LIGO data, simulating artificial data with noise and signals in them, and plotting results and diagnostics.